Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 They must push the transgender narrative medically and legally.

-I talked to a doctor at a Republican convention, and he said, I have been forced to deny science and sign documents in order to keep my license.
+I talked to a doctor at a Republican convention and he said, I have been forced to deny science and sign documents in order to keep my license.

-And it's just it's ludicrous and it breaks my heart because I was one of those kids that today would have been told I'm in the wrong body.
+And it's just, it's ludicrous and it breaks my heart because I was one of those kids that today would have been told I'm in the wrong body.

-And they always emotionally blackmail conservatives, they emotionally blackmail medical professionals and say, if you don't agree with our interpretation of transgender children, you are responsible for their suicides.
+They emotionally blackmail medical professionals and say, if you don't agree with our interpretation of transgender children, you are responsible for their suicides.

-And they always throw the transgender youth suicides, uh suicide narrative out there, and it's a form of emotional blackmail.
+And they always throw the transgender youth suicides, suicide narrative out there.

 Why are they suicidal?